 Figuring out your body shape is as simple as taking a few simple measurements.
-What many struggle with when determining their body shape and trying to dress for it, is understanding what details to go for to fit and flatter, and which styles to avoid.
+What many struggle with when determining their body shape and dressing for it is understanding what details fit and flatter them, and which styles to avoid.
 The fear of making mistakes often deter us from trying out new styles.
 If you often find yourself limited to minimal styles because you’re afraid to put on something that doesn’t flatter and you want to stay in the “safe zone”, you’re in the right place to solve dressing-for-your-body-shape woes.

 Your hip measurements should be more than 5% larger than your shoulder or bust measurements.

 Having somewhat a pear-shaped body myself, my worries always lie in drawing too much attention to my lower body.
-But the general rule of thumb is to show-off your top and accentuate your waist definitions to balance out the heavier bottom.
+But the general rule of thumb is to show off your top and accentuate your waist definition to balance out the heavier bottom.
 So here’s what you can wear to flatter your best features, whether you are tall, petite or regular.

-- Off Shoulders / Strapless To Show Neckline: Go for these tops to you reveal your flattering neckline as well as show off your shoulders.
+- Off-shoulders / Strapless to Show Neckline: Go for these tops to reveal your flattering neckline as well as show off your shoulders.
 Drawing attention to them keeps focus off your lower body.
 A petite or regular pear may choose to wear cropped versions to define their waist and elongate their lower half.
 Great for: all pears

-- Fitted Tops To Define Waist: These are great for accentuating the small waist you have.
+- Fitted Tops to Define Waist: These are great for accentuating the small waist you have.
 Don’t worry if you feel you’ve avoided fitted tops to hide other parts of your body.
-Such tops usually help show off your shoulders and bust more.
+Such tops usually help show off your shoulders and bust.
 Steer clear of peplum tops that do not work well for pear-shaped bodies.
+Great for: all pears

-With naturally-heavier bottoms, dark to neutral colours are great and avoid any fitting too tight.
-Instead, choose pants or skirts that hide and compliment your lower body.
-Two of the best silhouettes include A-line and boot-cut.
+With naturally heavier bottoms, dark to neutral colours are great, but avoid anything that fits too tight.
+Instead, choose pants or skirts that hide and flatter your lower body.
+Two of the best silhouettes include A-line and bootcut.

-- A-line / Wide Leg: The A-line flare helps to hide the heavier bottom by balancing out the proportions of your body.
+- A-line: The A-line flare helps to hide the heavier bottom by balancing out the proportions of your body.
 In addition, it tends to give definition to your waist as compared to the rest of your body.
 A pro tip would be to ensure the hemline of the bottom falls at the smallest part of your shin or thigh.
 Mini A-lines are great for tall pears as they show off your legs while maxi A-lines are great for petite pears!
 Great for: all pears

 Like tops, dresses and overalls should define your waistline and show off your shoulders.
 Keep the sleeves short or have none at all.